Silicone Hydrogel Contact Lenses

 Silicone hydrogel contacts can help some wearers who need a breathable lens for longer days.
 Since the material allows more oxygen to reach the eye, your eye doctor might discuss it if you wear contacts from morning to evening.

 Comfort still depends on more than oxygen flow.
 Dry air, long screen time, allergies, medications, tear film, and wearing lenses past the approved schedule can all affect how your eyes feel.
-If your lenses feel dry or tight late in the day, ask your eye doctor whether the material, fit, or replacement schedule should be changed.
+When your lenses feel dry or tight late in the day, ask your eye doctor whether the material, fit, or replacement schedule should be changed.
+You can also compare contact lenses for all-day comfort if long wear time is one of your main concerns.

 Switching to silicone hydrogel contacts should happen with your eye doctor's approval.
 Even if the power looks the same, the lens material, curve, diameter, thickness, surface feel, and replacement schedule can differ.